Valladolid Bucket List: What are the top attractions to visit in Valladolid, Spain?

 These concoctions of performances make a theatre out of the unique streets of this city.
 The event showcases works by starting actors and new groups who desire to establish their professional careers.

 The city of Valladolid is never short of theatres.
 The Lope de Vega Theatre is another must-visit, situated on María de Molina street.

-The world-renowned architect, Jerónimo de la Gándara, designed the majestic building where this theatre lies.
-This theatre currently offers various plays, concerts of classical and ancient music that play jazz, new age, flamenco, and more.
+The world-renowned architect, Jerónimo de la Gándara, designed this theatre’s majestic building.
+This theatre currently offers various plays and classical and ancient music concerts that play jazz, new age, flamenco, and more.

 Another famous theatre in the city is the Teatro Calderón de la Barca.
 This theatre is named after Pedro Calderón de la Barca, one of Spain’s foremost dramatists who is also among the finest playwrights of world literature.

 Enjoy the plays and musicality of this city with friends, family, and new acquaintances!